alexcg1/my-first-jina-app/chapters/article.md

 If you hit any snags, check our **[troubleshooting](#troubleshooting)** section!

-## Download the Dataset
+## Download Dataset

 Our goal is to find out who said what in Star Trek episodes when a user queries a phrase.
-The [Star Trek dataset](https://www.kaggle.com/gjbroughton/start-trek-scripts) from Kaggle contains all the scripts and individual character lines from Star Trek: The Original Series all the way through Star Trek: Enterprise.
-We're using a subset in this example, which just contains the characters and lines from Star Trek: The Next Generation.
-This subset has also been converted from JSON to CSV format, which is more suitable for Jina to process.
+The [Star Trek dataset](https://www.kaggle.com/gjbroughton/start-trek-scripts) from Kaggle contains all the scripts and individual character lines from *Star Trek: The Original Series* all the way through *Star Trek: Enterprise*.

+We're just using a subset in this example, containing the characters and lines from *Star Trek: The Next Generation*.
+This has also been converted from JSON to CSV format, which is more suitable for Jina to process.

-Now let's ensure we're back in our base folder and download and the dataset by running:
+Now let's ensure we're back in our base folder and download the dataset by running:

 ```bash
 cd ..